waynerad/samesync/README.md

 * del grant -- takes access to a syncpoint away from a user.
 * reset password -- resets the password for a user on the server.

-The admin mode also has a command "local show config" that shows the client's local configuration, if you need to consult it will executing admin mode commands on the server.
+The admin mode also has a command "local show config" that shows the client's local configuration, if you need to consult it while executing admin mode commands on the server.

 # Issues